Dash Berlin: Recognition

 Dash Berlin was the first DJ to be announced for Armin van Buuren's A State Of Trance 600 event in 2013.
 Dash played at ASOT Den Bosch, ASOT Mexico City, ASOT Minsk, ASOT Sofia, ASOT Beirut, and ASOT Guatemala.

 In 2014, Dash Berlin were nominated for the 2014 Ibiza DJ Award, but lost out to Iban Mendoza.

 Aropa Records

 In early 2009, plans emerged to expand the Dash Berlin influence with their own label called Aropa Records.
 The first release under the new label is "Man on the Run", a collaboration with fellow Armada artists Cerf, Mitiska and Jaren.
 The track rocketed to the top of the international trance charts and received a nomination for 'Best Trance Track' at the annual Trance Awards.
 The song is also the lead single of their debut album The New Daylight which was released later that year in October.
 In April 2012, Dash Berlin released their second artist album on Aropa and Armada Music titled #Musicislife.

+North Sea Music

+In April 2021, it was announced that Dash Berlin had started a new label that was distributed via the DistroKid service called North Sea Music.
+Currently it is a private label, however the trio teased at the idea of opening it up to more indie artists sometime soon.